harishkotra/franken-sheet/README.md

 ## AI Integration

-The app connects to a local OpenAI-compatible API at `http://localhost:8080/v1/chat/completions`.
+The app connects to an OpenAI-compatible API endpoint.
+By default, it tries `http://localhost:8080/v1/chat/completions` (for local development).

+**For Vercel Deployment**:
+Set the `VITE_API_ENDPOINT` environment variable in your Vercel project settings to your API endpoint (e.g., `https://your-api.com/v1`).

 **Request Format**:
 ```json